 An official Test of English as a Foreign Language (TOEFL) score is required for nonnative speakers of English.
-The minimum score for admission is 550 for the paper version, 213 for the computer version, and 79 for the internet-based test.
+The minimum score for admission is 79 for the internet-based test.
 This requirement is waived for those who have received a post-secondary degree from an institution where the medium language of instruction is English and is located in a country that English is the primary language.
 Please note that participating in correspondence or online courses does not satisfy this requirement.
-In lieu of the TOEFL we also accept International English Language Testing System (IELTS) score, applicants should have at least an 6.5 for the IELTS.
+In lieu of the TOEFL we also accept International English Language Testing System (IELTS) score, applicants should have at least a 6.5 for the IELTS.

 Who makes the decision on admission?
 If I am rejected for admission, can I find out why?

 The final decision on admission is made after consultation with the faculty for the program of study.
 When asked about why a student was not admitted, we always give the same answer: "We rank potential applicants according to the strength of their credentials and the fit of their interests with those of faculty members available to mentor them.
 Because of the large amount of faculty mentoring required by a doctoral student, we admit only a very few students from the top of the list.
 No single factor is predominant in determining a student's position on the list.
 There are always highly qualified students on the list below those we end up admitting."

 Can I be admitted on a probationary basis if my academic qualifications are marginal for the program?

 No. Each student in the program requires a large investment of faculty time, and we have no shortage of highly qualified applicants.
 So we do not admit marginal applicants on a trial basis.

 Can I take courses in the program on a non-degree basis, without being admitted as a student in the program?